Swewi/Werecat-Blog/README.md

   - Give your app a name and select your region from drop down.
   - Click 'Create new app'.
   - Go to 'settings' tab, it's important you do it before deployment.
-  - Scroll down to 'config vars' section and key: PORT and value: 8000.
+  - Scroll down to 'config vars' section and add all variables needed:
+    - Cloudinary API key and secret, cloud name, and URL.
+    - Database URL.
+    - Email host, password, user, and port.
+    - Secret key.
   - Scroll down to 'Buildpacks' section.
   - Click 'Add buildpack'.
   - Add Python as first dependency and select 'Save changes'.